Federation Square: Metro Entrance

 With the construction of the upcoming Melbourne Metro Tunnel, an entrance to the underground Town Hall station from the corner of Federation Square was proposed, with a design released in December 2018 that would replace the corner Information Centre.
 After the heritage listing of the square, a permit was sought to demolish the building and the plaza around it, which was granted on the basis that the Information Centre was not the original design for the 'Western Shard', and it was demolished by January 2019, though without a final approved design for the new entrance.

-Melbourne Arts Precinct Transformation
+Later Developments

-In 2022, Fed Square became part of the Melbourne Arts Precinct Corporation (MAP Co), which is also responsible for delivering the $1.7 billion Melbourne Arts Precinct Transformation - Australia’s largest ever cultural infrastructure project.
+In early 2022, following the decision to build a new National Gallery Victoria Contemporary behind the NGV, with a linear public space connection through to St Kilda Road, the State Government established the Melbourne Arts Precinct Corporation to manage the delivery of the new park, the management of Federation Square, and to better connect the various arts institutions in Southbank to each other and through to the CBD.

-The inaugural CEO of MAP Co is Katrina Sedgwick, the former CEO of ACMI.
-Fed Square will be an integral part of the Melbourne Arts Precinct, which will span both sides of the Yarra River.
+In October 2023 the Age newspaper ran a series of articles on the square, providing a range of opinions on its strengths and weaknesses.
+The failure of many cafes and shops over the years was noted, as well as the rough surface affecting mobility, the lack of shade, and the lack of clear paths through the site, concluding that the square was still a 'work in progress'.